 1. Versatility

-RCC slabs can be customized to suit different architectural designs and construction requirements.
+RCC slabs can be customised to suit different architectural designs and construction requirements.
 They can be cast in various shapes and sizes, enabling flexibility in building layouts.

 1. Fire Resistance